Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Abstract

 \section{Abstract}

 The adaptation of large asexual populations is hampered by the competition between independently arising beneficial mutations in different individuals, which is known as clonal interference.
 In classic work, Fisher and Muller proposed that recombination provides an evolutionary advantage in large populations by alleviating this competition.
 Based on recent progress in quantifying the speed of adaptation in asexual populations undergoing clonal interference, we present a detailed analysis of the Fisher-Muller mechanism for a model genome consisting of two loci with an infinite number of beneficial alleles each and multiplicative (non-epistatic) fitness effects.
 We solve the deterministic, infinite population dynamics exactly and show that, for a particular, natural mutation scheme, the speed of adaptation in sexuals is twice as large as in asexuals.
 This result is argued to hold for any nonzero value of the rate of recombination.
 Guided by the infinite population result and by previous work on asexual adaptation, we postulate an expression for the speed of adaptation in finite sexual populations that agrees with numerical simulations over a wide range of population sizes and recombination rates.
 The ratio of the sexual to asexual adaptation speed is a function of population size that increases in the clonal interference regime and approaches 2 for extremely large populations.
-The simulations also show that recombination leads to a strong equalization of the number of fixed mutations in the two loci.
+The simulations also show that the imbalance between the numbers of accumulated mutations at the two loci is strongly suppressed even by a small amount of recombination.
 The generalization of the model to an arbitrary number $L$ of loci is briefly discussed.
-For a particular communal recombination scheme, the ratio of the sexual to asexual adaptation speed is approximately equal to $L$ in large populations.
+If each offspring samples the alleles at each locus from the gene pool of the whole population rather than from two parents, the ratio of the sexual to asexual adaptation speed is approximately equal to $L$ in large populations.
+A possible realization of this scenario is the reassortment of genetic material in RNA viruses with $L$ genomic segments.

 The evolutionary advantage of sex remains one of the most intriguing puzzles in evolutionary biology~\cite{K1993,dVE2007,O2009}.
 Many hypotheses have been suggested explaining why sexual reproduction is widespread in nature despite apparent disadvantages such as the two-fold cost of sex~\cite{M1978}.
 Well-known examples are the deterministic mutation hypothesis~\cite{K1988}, the Fisher-Muller mechanism~\cite{F1930,M1932,CK1965} and Muller's ratchet~\cite{M1964,F1974}, to name only a few.
 These three hypotheses are applicable when the fitness landscape in question has certain specific features.
 Specifically, the deterministic mutation hypothesis requires deleterious mutations to be synergistically epistatic, while the Fisher-Muller (FM) mechanism as well as Muller's ratchet can explain the advantage of sex if epistasis is negligible.